NHACP-IF/NHACP-specification/nhacp-specification.md

 The NABU application switches to the new protocol by sending the single byte 0xaf to the network adapter.
-If the network adapter supports the new protocol, it will respond with an OK response (see below) and then wait for further messages in the new framing format.
+If the network adapter supports the new protocol, it will respond with an PROTOCOL-STARTED response (see below) and then wait for further messages in the new framing format.

 ## Defined request messages